sue-wallace/transformde.github.io/README.md

 4. Integration via Conformed Dimensions

-A key principle is conformed dimensions: dimensions shared across multiple fact tables, ensuring consistency and enabling cross-subject “drill across.”
+A key principle in the Kimball methodology is conformed dimensions, which are shared across multiple fact tables, ensuring consistency and enabling cross-subject “drill across.”
-Kimball Group

-Concepts like shrunken rollups, drilling across, bus architecture (data warehouse bus), and bus matrix are introduced as architectural tools to manage integration across domains.
-Kimball Group
-+1

-Also mentions how to maintain consistency across subject areas (the “value chain”).
-Kimball Group

 5. Slowly Changing Dimensions (SCD)

-The page covers various techniques for managing dimension attribute changes over time:
-Kimball Group
+Slowly Changing Dimensions (SCD) are methods for managing data that changes over time in a data warehouse, allowing you to track historical information instead of just keeping the current state.

 Type 0: retain original value (do nothing)